other magic spells

 • Runes: In Nordic traditions, specific runes like Algiz represent protection.

-Setting Intentions
+Setting intentions

 The most important part of any spellcasting process is intention.
 When performing a protection spell, the caster must clearly define their goal—whether it’s personal safety, protection for a loved one, or safeguarding a space.
 The intention acts as a focal point for the spell’s energy.

-Preparing for the Ritual
+Preparing for the ritual

 Before casting a spell, preparation is key.
 This may involve gathering ingredients, cleansing the space, and grounding oneself.
 Many practitioners also meditate or perform breathing exercises to align their energy with the spell.

-Executing the Spell
+Executing the spell

 The spell itself can involve a variety of actions, such as lighting candles, chanting incantations, drawing symbols, or creating protective circles.
 The exact method depends on the practitioner’s tradition and the specific nature of the protection spell.